 These model take a lot of computing power because they resolve the features on a small scale.
-Consequently the models are only run for small areas and for shorter time frames.
+Consequently the models operate in small areas and short time frames.
 Use these models when looking for information for small features such as beaches and for the short term.

 WF-WRF - WeatherFlow Weather Research and Forecasting Model - A Weatherflow exclusive.
 This model is available to our premium customers in limited areas.
 The resolution varies from 1 to 9km.
 We use our own proprietary network of sensors to seed the model which enables the model to initialize much closer to reality than other high resolution algorithms.
 WF-WRF is currently run out up to 40 hours, 4 times daily.
 This is a great model to use to identify where localized sea breezes will develop.

 WRF - The Weather Research and Forecasting Model - Is the product of a multi-agency and university collaboration.
 We deliver this to you with a 5 km resolution for the continental United States and the surrounding coastal regions.

 ARW 5km - Hawaii Model - It is another model run from UCAR incorporating several different models in an attempt to get better accuracy in Hawaii and Alaska.
 The higher resolution at 5km is thought to allow this model to better pick out the intricacies of the islands.

 NAM - North American Mesoscale Model - This is a short range model and is delivered on WeatherFlow products in a 3km and 12km resolution for the next 48 to 84 hours.
 It is run 4 times daily and only available across North America and surrounding coastal regions.
 Typically, the first 48 hours are very accurate.